History of Singapore in Timeline

 During Goh Chok Tong's tenure, Singapore went through the 1997 Asian financial crisis.

-In August 1998, after an article in the Asian Wall Street Journal, Singapore began being referred to as the "Little Red Dot" following Indonesian President B. J. Habibie's comment that Singapore was a red dot on a map.
+In August 1998, Singapore was referred to as the "Little Red Dot" after an article in the Asian Wall Street Journal quoted Indonesian President B. J. Habibie using the term on a map.

-In 1998, the Singapore Area Licensing Scheme was upgraded and renamed Electronic Road Pricing (ERP), introducing electronic toll collection and video surveillance.
+In 1998, the Singapore Area Licensing Scheme was upgraded and renamed Electronic Road Pricing (ERP), introducing electronic toll collection, electronic detection, and video surveillance technology.

-Up until 1999, Economic growth continued throughout the 1980s, with the unemployment rate falling to 3% and real GDP growth averaging at about 8%.
+Up until 1999, Singapore experienced economic growth with the unemployment rate falling to 3% and real GDP growth averaging at about 8%.

 2000: Publication of Rhythms: A Singaporean Millennial Anthology Of Poetry

-Starting in 2001, the government introduced a series of programs to increase fertility, including paid maternity leave, childcare subsidies, tax relief and rebates, one-time cash gifts, and grants for companies that implement flexible work arrangements.
+Starting in 2001, the Singaporean government introduced a series of programmes to increase fertility, including paid maternity leave, childcare subsidies, tax relief and rebates, one-time cash gifts, and grants for companies that implement flexible work arrangements.

 2003: SARS Outbreak